Materials for interior design

 • Brands and certifications

-Over time, technological progress has determined the development of countless materials used in the architecture of internal environments and today there is constant research aimed at optimizing products in terms of quality and prevention for the user’s health.
+Over time, technological progress has led to the development of countless materials used in the architecture of interior environments and today there is constant research aimed at optimizing products in terms of quality and prevention for the health of the user.

-Below is a brief guide to make conscious furnishing choices aimed at personal well-being
+Below is a short guide to use conscious furnishing choices and aimed at personal well-being.

-The materials involved in interior design represent a strong characterizing element for the entire environment.
-In fact, their aesthetic rendering can convey different atmospheres: colours, textures, surfaces and finishes must be chosen carefully in order to obtain specific results.
-The most innovative materials, in addition to giving coverings and furniture a very contemporary look, thanks to compliance with high quality standards, are able to ensure sustainability and healthiness for users.
-In fact, it is necessary to think of the interior architecture project as a living organism that communicates with the user and the external environment.
+The materials that affect interior design represent a strong characterization element for the entire environment.
+In fact, their aesthetic rendering can give back different atmospheres: the colors, the textures, the surfaces, and the finishes must be chosen with care in order to obtain specific results.
+The most innovative materials, in addition to giving coverings and furniture a very contemporary look, thanks to the respect of high quality standards, are able to ensure sustainability and healthiness for the users.
+In fact, it is necessary to think of the interior architecture project as a living organism that communicates with the user and with the external environment.

-The material surfaces, in addition to safeguarding the user’s health, thanks to the absence of harmful substances, interact with the light and with the climatic conditions of the internal and external environment.
-It is therefore important to take into consideration all these characteristics, necessary to orient yourself in an increasingly rich and varied market, to make the choice best suited to your needs.
-However, these are not the only elements necessary to favor specific materials.
+In addition to protecting the health of the user, thanks to the absence of harmful substances, material surfaces interact with light and with the climatic conditions of the internal and external environment.
+It is therefore important to take into account all these characteristics, necessary to orient oneself in an increasingly rich and varied market, to make the choice best suited to one's needs.
+However, these are not the only elements necessary to prefer specific materials.

-Below is a short list of useful aspects for choosing the material of the furniture and interior finishes.
+Below is a short list of useful aspects for choose the furniture material and finishes interior.

 Performance characteristics

-It is a good idea to evaluate your needs: is the piece of furniture designed to be replaced after a short time because you are used to changing your residence or will it be an element that will accompany you for a long time?
-In the first case, primary importance is usually given to the aesthetic result, opting for materials with “effect” finishes, too often sacrificing quality to reach an economic compromise.
-In the second case it is essential to choose high quality and durable materials, so that despite a higher initial expense you will enjoy valuable furnishings over the years.
+It is good to evaluate your needs: is the piece of furniture designed to be replaced after a short time because you are used to changing your residence or will it be an element that will accompany you for a long time?
+In the first case, primary importance is usually given to the aesthetic result, opting for materials with "effect" finishes, too often sacrificing quality to reach an economic compromise.
+In the second case, it is essential to choose high-quality and long-lasting materials, so that in exchange for a higher initial expense, you will enjoy valuable furnishings over the years.

-Often, it is useful to think of the floor plan of your residence, the spaces intended for offices or other activities as flexible systems that can change over time depending on contingency.
+Often, it is useful to think of the floor plan of your home, the spaces intended for offices or other activities as flexible systems that can change over time depending on the contingency.
 For this reason, the materials of the finishes and also those of the furnishings must be thought of as adaptable to changing needs.
-If today a quality parquet “dresses” the home office with elegance, tomorrow it can also be maintained for the bedroom of a new addition to the family.
-Likewise, certified wooden furniture can be used for the living room but also for future needs as long as it is resistant and of quality.
-For this reason, a careful analysis of the materials can guarantee the home components long-term use.
+If today a quality parquet "dresses" the home office with elegance, tomorrow it can also be kept for the bedroom of a new arrival in the family.
+In the same way, certified wooden furniture can be used for the living room but also for future needs as long as it is resistant and of quality.
+For this reason, a careful analysis of the materials can guarantee the components of the house a prolonged use over time.

 Simple maintenance

-As regards the finishes, the installation can represent a reason for choosing between different materials.
-In fact, often, a simpler installation guarantees significant savings in terms of costs, time and waste production.
+As for the finishes, the installation can be a reason to choose between different materials.
+In fact, often, a simpler installation guarantees a significant saving in terms of costs, time and waste production.

 Sustainability